kangminsukdotcom/blog/content/blog/jeju-city-guidebook.md

 I see many tourists in Jeju City struggle to find things to do.
 Most follow ChatGPT or TripAdvisor and end up at the same crowded spots locals avoid.

-My friends and I met every week for months to create [the ultimate Jeju City guide](https://jejudeers.itch.io/jeju-city-like-a-local).
+That's why my friends and I(we call ourselves Three Deers lol) met every week for months to create [the ultimate Jeju City guidebook](https://jejudeers.itch.io/jeju-city-like-a-local).

 Who is this book for?

-	•	Travelers exploring Jeju without a tour guide
+- Travelers exploring Jeju without a tour guide
-	•	Food lovers looking for the best eats (vegan spots included)
+- Food lovers looking for the best eats (vegan spots included)
-	•	Visitors who would rather walk or use transit than rent a car
+- Visitors who would rather walk or use transit than rent a car
-	•	Anyone who wants to visit the stores, restaurants, and historic sites locals love
+- Anyone who wants to visit the stores, restaurants, and historic sites locals love

 A good guidebook is a great investment; it saves you hours of trial and error.
 Ours comes as a Google Sheet, and  you can download as Excel or PDF.
 The book will always be on your phone.
 Also, every place has a direct Naver Map link for quick navigation.